This week on Homeschool Highschool Podcast: Help Struggling Learners Prepare for College Math, Interview with David Irving.

 David then brought the guides to schools in Detroit, Baltimore, Washington DC and New York City and trained tutors in the methods that worked.
 The tutors went into the schools, especially those who had lots of struggling students.
 Then his program spread to religious and independent private schools.

-David then started on online company, College Ready Math, to prepare struggling math students to be successful for the mathematics they will face in high school and college.
+David then started on online company, College Ready Math, to prepare struggling or special needs math students to be successful for the mathematics they will face in high school and college.
 (David has heard from college advisors that sometimes the high school math that students learn do not prepare them well for college-level mathematics courses.
 They sometimes need to take some remedial math courses at the local community college to catch up.
-David wants to save some money and time by helping homeschool high schoolers be ready for those college math courses.
+David wants to save some money and time by helping homeschool high schoolers be ready to be successful in those college math courses.